sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

-# For letter e, information about installed packages
+# For first letter e, information about installation packages

 <details>
 <summary>e2fsprogs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities for managing ext2, ext3, and ext4 file systems
+Short desc    : Utilities for managing ext2, ext3, and ext4 file systems
 URL          : http://e2fsprogs.sourceforge.net/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : The e2fsprogs package contains a number of utilities for creating,
+Descript     : The e2fsprogs package contains a number of utilities for creating,
              : checking, modifying, and correcting any inconsistencies in second,
              : third and fourth extended (ext2/ext3/ext4) file systems.
 E2fsprogs
              : contains e2fsck (used to repair file system inconsistencies after an